Stay safe and healthy with these health and wellness tips for winter.

 6. Get exams and screenings.

 These can be different for men and women.
 Ask your healthcare provider which exams you need and when to get them.
 Update your personal and family history.
-An excellent early New Year’s goal: setting up these 2018 appointments before the end of 2017.
+An excellent early New Year’s goal: scheduling these appointments.

 7. Get your vaccinations.